- Student Chapters

 Membership with the CSCE Toronto Section

 The Toronto Section has been a vibrant local section of the CSCE over the years.
 The Section is actively involved in developing a diverse program encompassing several disciplines and projects of interest to civil engineers within the Greater Toronto Area.
 The Section presents unique and informative technical presentations at various locations throughout the year.
-With two Student Chapters (Ryerson University and the University of Toronto) the Section also offers support to local chapters and even hosts some student-centric events throughout the year.
+With three Student Chapters (Ryerson University University of Toronto, and York University) the Section also offers support to local chapters and even hosts some student-centric events throughout the year.

 Apart from the technical presentations, the Toronto Section offers other professional development activities such as Site Tours, CSCE National Lecture Tour, Networking Mixers, and Symposium/ Workshops in partnership with other technical societies.